kusari-network/kusari-docs/docs/deep-dives/staking.md

 As we learned, validator slots are limited and they do most of the heavy lifting: they produce new block candidates in BABE (block production mechanism), vote, and reach a consensus in GRANDPA (block finality mechanism).
 In essence, validators validate the state transition function of the blockchain.

 Nominators, on the other hand, have far fewer responsibilities.
-Those include monitoring their validators' performance (uptime), keeping an eye on changing commission rates (a validator can change commission at any time), and general health monitoring of their and their validators' account.
+Those include monitoring their validators' performance (uptime), keeping an eye on changing commission rates (a validator can change commission at any time), and general health monitoring of their own and their validators' account.

 <br></br>